 main.py, so all necessary changes to move to Cloud Functions occur in this file.

 Because we're only working with functions, there's no need for a web application framework.
 However, for convenience, when Python-based Cloud Functions are called, they are automatically passed a request object for your code to use as needed.
-(The Cloud Functions team selected it to be a Flask Request object that is passed to your function.)
+(The Cloud Functions team selected it to be a Flask Request object passed to your function.)

 from flask import Flask, render_template, request from google.cloud import ndb app = Flask(__name__) ds_client = ndb.Client()